 But it’s hard to know the best level to pitch your exercise to when you are newly pregnant.

-That’s why it’s great to work out with a qualified pre natal personal trainer in Dubai, Abu Dhabi or Sharjah to help guide you safely and effectively.
+That’s why it’s great to work out with a qualified pre natal personal trainer in Dubai, Abu Dhabi, Sharjah or RAK to help guide you safely and effectively.

 Pregnancy is such a special time in a woman’s life and it’s made so much better if you feel good and have energy to enjoy your baby bump.

 Question: Many prenatal women are still worried that exercising when pregnant can harm the baby.
 What advice do you give to your prenatal clients in Abu Dhabi who might be a little worried?

 Exercise is a fundamental requirement for everyone’s wellbeing – that includes pregnant women in the UAE.